 You can click on pictures to enlarge them

+That unexpected aspect was the charm of our trip.
 We knew that Prague was a must-see destination.
-Deemed as one of the most beautiful cities in Europe, we have noted with delight that this was not at all usurped: until today, it's the most beautiful city we have ever visited.
+Deemed as one of the most beautiful cities in Europe, we have noticed with delight that it was not usurped at all: until today, it is the most beautiful city we have ever visited.
 However, the rest of the country - little-publicized - remained a great unknown.
 Finally, we have been amazed by a rich and harmonious nature alternating mountains, majestic forests and verdant countryside, where colorful, scenic cities full of personality blossom.
 Besides, if you want to rent a car, we recommend you the Royal Rent a Car agency in Prague, which friendly and receptive staff offers very attractive discounts if you pay cash down before you get the vehicle.

 Departures on whim are often unforgettable.
 That was no exception to the rule.